BuildingLogiX/DataLynX/docs/reference/terminology.md

 - Ranged discovery for large networks
 - Manual device entry when needed

-Discovery populates the device list in the Explorer.
+Discovery populates the device list in the eXplorer.

 ---